Milanzor/babel-and-treeshaking-question/README.md

 Compare that to `dist/bundle-with-babel.js`, you'll see that babel transpiled my code, resulting in webpack not marking the `square` function as unused.

 # What am I doing wrong?

+I found it!

+# Thanks

+Thanks to loganfsmyth (https://stackoverflow.com/users/785065/loganfsmyth) for answering my question => https://stackoverflow.com/questions/47663486/webpack-3-babel-and-tree-shaking-not-working

+# Solution

+Tell Babel not to transpile module syntax, so webpack can still understand the original module import and exports and tree-shake accordingly.